-4.2 Pricing Structure
+4.3 Pricing Structure

-The Haven Center is applying for licenses to operate cultivation and product manufacturing facilities, in addition to retailer establishments, in the Commonwealth.
-This vertical integration capability will enable The Haven Center to offer a consistent supply of high-quality product at competitive prices.
+Haven Center is applying for licenses to operate cultivation and product manufacturing facilities, in addition to retailer establishments, in the Commonwealth.
+This vertical integration capability will enable Haven Center to offer a consistent supply of high-quality product at competitive prices.
+Until they are granted licenses to operate such facilities, Haven Center plans to obtain its marijuana and marijuana products through wholesaling from other Marijuana Cultivation Establishments within the Commonwealth.

-When determining the appropriate pricing structure, The Haven Center will continually strive to find the perfect balance between affordability for consumers and preventing the diversion of product to the black market.
+When determining the appropriate pricing structure, Haven Center will continually strive to find the perfect balance between affordability for consumers and preventing the diversion of product to the black market.